osrf-migration/vrx-wiki/events/19/dress_rehearsal.md

 To ensure that your system can adapt to previously-unseen scenarios, teams should test their system at least against all released sample tasks.

+To help you prepare, we've provided [Phase 2 Task Testing](https://bitbucket.org/osrf/vrx/wiki/Phase2_Task_Testing_2019) which includes eighteen example worlds for local testing to prepare for VRX 2019, Phase 2.
+These example worlds are representative of the task configurations and environmental conditions specified in the task documentation.

+For the evaluation of your Phase 2 submissions, the solutions will be run through each of these example worlds, along with some new configurations that are not released prior to the Phase 2 deadline.
+The objective of this approach is to allow teams to practice with some of the actual scenarios they will see in the Phase 2 competition, so that they can compare their local performance with the results from the phase.
+We also introduce new, previously-unseen scenarios, to exercise the solutions ability to deal with new configurations and conditions.

 ## Submission process

 We expect to receive three files from each competitor prior to this event: